-$^{2}\mathrm{See}\,\mathrm{https://www.bcg.com/publications/2020/global-asset-management-protect-adapt-innovate.}$ incorporate illiquid investment opportunities and important institutional features of alternative assets, e.g., private equity and hedge funds, into a generalized MPT framework (Merton, 1971).
-We show that the illiquidity of alternative assets and incomplete markets have first-order effects on the investor's dynamic spending and asset allocations.
+In this paper, we develop a tractable dynamic asset allocation model based on modern portfolio theory (MPT) to formally assess the heuristic risk-return-based endowment model championed by Swensen (2000) and widely adopted by practitioners, for example, university endowments, family offices, and other institutional investors.
+To do this, we incorporate illiquid investment opportunities and important institutional features of alternative assets, for example, private equity and hedge funds, into a generalized MPT framework (Merton 1971).
+We show that the illiquidity of alternative assets and incomplete markets have first order effects on the investor's dynamic spending and asset allocations.
 Further, we show how the features of alternative assets interact with the investor's characteristics.